Georgia Boat and Watercraft Insurance

 The chances of your business, home or personal property being damaged by a flood depends primarily upon where you live.
 They also depend on other factors such as:

-· how much of a flood warning you receive
+· How much of a flood warning you receive

-· the level of flood precautions you take (such as moving personal property from lower levels to higher levels), and
+· The level of flood precautions you take (such as moving personal property from lower levels to higher levels), and

-· the precautions taken by your community (such as the use of flood controls in construction standards or sandbagging threatened areas).
+· The precautions taken by your community (such as the use of flood controls in construction standards or sandbagging threatened areas).

 Floods are related to weather conditions and tend to affect very wide areas.
 This often makes chances of a flood loss higher than a loss from fires or windstorms.
 Many people have the obsolete belief that flood insurance is only needed if you live in a flood prone area.